dehowell/dehowell.github.io/_posts/2014-11-13-the-gentle-art-of-enterprise-code-review.md

 ---
-title: The Gentle Art of Enterprise Code Review
+title: "The Gentle Art of Enterprise Code Review"
 layout: post
 ---